 Mercy Hospital Inpatients

 Comfortable accommodation is available at Mercy Hospital and many of our rooms have views of the slopes of Mt Eden or the sparkling Waitemata Harbour.
 It's our mission to make your stay as pleasant as possible.
-Enjoy delicious meals and keep connected and entertained with direct dial telephone, free WiFi, radio, SKY TV and a complimentary daily newspaper.
+Enjoy delicious meals, and keep connected and entertained with direct dial telephone, free WiFi, radio and SKY TV.

 We have single and shared rooms at Mercy Hospital.
 Single rooms are allocated according to clinical need e.g. patients with complex clinical conditions requiring long-term stay may be prioritised for single rooms and children are given single rooms.
 Rooms are also allocated as our housekeeping team make them available.